ywamjapan/ywamjapan.org/content/en/location/kagoshima/about.md

  css_class = ""
 +++

-Kagoshima Church Planting Team
-Hope Chapel in Kagoshima and Isa cities
+Hope Chapel is a church connected to YWAM Japan.
+The pioneering mission began in 1995 and is currently based in Isa City (Hope Chapel Oguchi) and Kagoshima City (Hope Chapel Kagoshima), where we worship and gather together.

 [Visit Website](http://hopekago.luna.weblife.me/index.html)